-I inherited the book ‘The Joy of Cooking’ by Irma Rombauer from my mother who in turn had inherited from her mother.
+I inherited the book ‘The Joy of Cooking’ by Irma Rombauer from my mother who in turn had inherited it from her mother.
 The book was first published in the USA in 1931 and my copy is the 1952 edition.

-I have also fairly recently fallen in deep like with peanut butter and developed a really nice peanut butter shortbread recipe a while ago.
+I have also fairly recently fallen in deep with peanut butter and developed a really nice peanut butter shortbread recipe a while ago.
 Peanut butter and biscuits are a perfect marriage.

 I looked the recipe up in my copy and found it had been ‘starred’ by my mom, which created added excitement.